Laser In-Situ Keratomileusis (LASIK) for Farsightedness

 procedure for correcting

 farsightedness (hyperopia).
+It changes the shape of the eye.
 In LASIK, a thin flap is

 made on the cornea using a blade or laser.
 The flap is lifted, and a laser is